chi-rb/chi-authorization/README.md

 Any issue, pull request, comment of any kind is more than welcome!

-I will mainly ensure compatibility to Rails, AWS, PostgreSQL, Redis, Elasticsearch and FreeBSD.
+We will mainly ensure compatibility to Rails, AWS, PostgreSQL, Redis, Elasticsearch and FreeBSD.

 ## Credits